healthy-chicken-saladeers/rag_detective/README.md

 For a comprehensive guide on setting up and interacting with the frontend application, see [frontend.md](./docs/frontend.md).

+## *NEW* Financial Sentiment BERT Custom Model Container

+This repository provides the setup for deploying a BERT model, fine-tuned for financial sentiment, using FastAPI, Docker, and Google Vertex AI.

+## Key Components

+### Files and Scripts
+- `predictor.py`: Handles pre-processing, model prediction, and post-processing.
+- `app.py`: A FastAPI wrapper for serving the model.
+- `Dockerfile`: Defines Docker commands for setting up the API's image.
+- `shell_script.sh`: Builds and runs the Docker image.

+### Detailed Descriptions

+#### Predictor.py
+- `CustomPredictor` class: Manages predictions, loading the model, and providing API readiness status.
+- `CustomModelPredictor` class: Handles model loading, prediction, and pre/post-processing tasks.

+#### App.py
+- Implements FastAPI endpoints for health checks (`/health`) and predictions (`/predict`).

+#### Dockerfile
+- Configures the TensorFlow image base, copies code, installs dependencies, and starts the API on port 8080.

+#### Shell Script
+- Automates Docker image building and container launching, binding the container's port 8000 to the host's port 8000.

+## Usage Instructions
+- Download the pre-trained model from Google Cloud Storage.
+- Build and run the Docker container using `docker-shell.sh`.
+- Test the API using `curl` commands.

+## Deployment to Google Cloud Vertex AI

+### Step-by-Step Guide
+1. **Build and Push Docker Image:** Set environment variables, build the Docker image, and push it to the Google Container Registry.
+2. **Upload Model to Vertex AI:** Use `gcloud` commands to upload the model to Vertex AI, specifying custom health and prediction routes.
+3. **Create Endpoint:** Generate an endpoint for model serving.
+4. **Deploy Model to Endpoint:** Deploy the model using `gcloud` commands and test via the cloud console or `curl`.

+## Cloud Testing
+- Test the deployed model and endpoint on Google Cloud's console or using `curl` commands.

+This repository offers comprehensive guidance on setting up, testing, and deploying the BERT model for financial sentiment analysis using Docker and Google Vertex AI.

+For more information and detailed instructions, see [deploy-custom-container-BERT-vertex.md](./docs/deploy-custom-container-BERT-vertex.md).

 ### Quick Review: Fine-tuning BERT with Financial data for sentiment analysis